 Submission means laying aside your own interests to care for your wife.
 In doing so, you seek to understand and protect her.
 It also means you strive for gentleness and tenderness.
 In addition, your leadership should reflect godliness and not demand servitude.

 “You husbands in the same way, live with your wives in an understanding way, as with someone weaker, since she is a woman; and show her honor as a fellow heir of the grace of life, so that your prayers will not be hindered.”
 (1 Peter 3:7)

 In addition to honoring his wife, a good marriage also benefits a husband’s spiritual life.
 Logically, the opposite is also true.

 As husbands and wives submit to one another “in the fear of Christ,” they show their trust in God.
 They let go of self, the enemy to submission, and they deliberately and intentionally choose to prefer one another.

 In marriage, separate wholes come together to make one new whole.

 “And the two shall become one flesh; so they are no longer two, but one flesh.”
 (Mark 10:8)

-Through submission as Scripture indicates, spouses learn how to harmonize with one another.
-In doing so, they become a beautiful tune pleasing to the ear not only of people around them, but most significantly of God in Heaven.
+Through Godly submission, spouses learn to harmonize with one another.
+In doing so, they become a beautiful tune pleasing to the ear not to those around them but also to God in Heaven.

-More importantly, spouses within a Godly marriage learn how their relationship with Christ will be in Heaven.
-Realizing this is life-changing as we understand that not only are we building up our spouses as we strive for harmonious submission, but we are also preparing ourselves for eternity.
+Spouses within a Godly marriage learn a little about how their relationship with Christ will be in Heaven.
+Realizing this is life-changing as we understand that not only are we building up our spouses as we strive for harmonious submission in our marriages, but we are also preparing ourselves for eternity.